[Original version May 2, 2017; updated April 11, 2019]

 2. Use of the Power of the Presidency To Promote Trump Brands

 Donald Trump and his family can also enrich themselves by taking advantage of the unique status and exposure of the President of the United States to promote Trump family brands.
 Shortly after the inauguration Eric Trump noted that the Trump brand “is the hottest it has ever been,” while Ivanka Trump’s apparel line sales increased 346% during the first month of her father’s presidency.
 While some of this increase is “passive” and thus less problematic, there have been incidents that suggest efforts on the part of President Trump, his family, and members of his administration, to actively promote Trump brands.
-Indeed, the Trump Administration promoted the Trump brand by mentioning or referring to its private businesses on at least 35 different occasions during the President’s first year in office.
+Indeed, the Trump Administration promoted the Trump brand by mentioning or referring to its private businesses on at least 54 different occasions during the president’s first year in office and 87 times during his second year.
+President Trump himself promoted his brands 68 times in 2018, up from 33 in 2017.
 (Interestingly, some recent reports (see here, here, and here) suggest that, despite these efforts, the value of the Trump Organization may in fact be decreasing, and the President’s personal wealth falling, perhaps due in part to the polarizing nature of his presidency.)

 While distasteful, this brand-promotion activity is also one of the less harmful ways in which the Trump Administration may seek to profit from the Presidency, as it does not involve significant distortions of U.S. policy.
 Nonetheless, the overt attempts to use the presidency as a marketing opportunity indicate a troubling underlying attitude.
 Examples of specific instances in which the Trump family or members of the Trump Administration have taken active steps to use the prestige and influence of the presidency to promote the Trump brand include: